Learning Objectives Self-Check

-- to differentiate between economic and physical water scarcity, with arid areas being most prone to physical scarcity and those with social and/or political unrest most subject to economic scarcity;
+- Arid areas being most prone to physical scarcity and those with social and/or political unrest most subject to economic scarcity;

-- to understand that water scarcity impacts areas all over the world, including in some relatively wealthy countries; and
+- Water scarcity impacts areas all over the world, including in some relatively wealthy countries.

-- that it is important to note that despite recent progress, the number of people subject to scarcity or stress is likely to increase as population and water demand increase, and as the climate continues to change.
+- It is important to note that despite recent progress, the total number of people subject to scarcity or stress is likely to increase as population and water demand increase, and as the climate continues to change.

 The TED Talk below provides some great insight into the causes and effects of, and some solutions for, water scarcity.
 It also dispels some common misconceptions about the best ways to address this issue.

 Watch Fresh water scarcity: An introduction to the problem (3:39 minutes)